sergei-mironov/litrepl/README.md

 * The plugin tweaks prompts of the Python interpreter
 * Read buffer is set to a constant `1024`

-*The plugin is currently is at the proof-of-concept stage.
-No code is packaged, use this repository to reproduce results*
+_Currently, the plugin is at the proof-of-concept stage.
+No code is packaged, clone this repository to reproduce the results!_

 Setup
 -----